icing/mod_md/README.md

 Make the file readable for root only (or what the httpd starts with) and handle your configuration files as usual.

+## MDInitialDelay
+`MDInitialDelay duration`
+Default: 0

+How long to delay the first certificate check.
+By default, it occurs immediately after the server start.

 ## MDRetryDelay
 `MDRetryDelay duration`